ganeshapp/web-developer/docs/react.md

 );
 ```

-## React: Render HTML Elements to the DOM
+## Render HTML Elements to the DOM

 ReactDOM offers a simple method to render React elements to the DOM which looks like this: ReactDOM.render(componentToRender, targetNode), where the first argument is the React element or component that you want to render, and the second argument is the DOM node that you want to render the component to.